upset-giraphe/dynamic-metadata-with-cloudflare-worker/README.md

 ### Explanation
 1. Configuration File (config.js):
-Contains configuration settings such as domainSource, metaDataEndpoint, and regex patterns for dynamicPage and pageData.
+- Contains configuration settings such as domainSource and an array of patterns for dynamic pages.
+- Each pattern includes a regex to match the URL and an endpoint to fetch metadata.

 2. Worker Script (index.js):
 - Imports Configuration: Imports settings from config.js.